enku/gentoo-build-publisher/README.md

 * Build a Gentoo Build Publisher instance.
 Refer to the [Install Guide](https://github.com/enku/gentoo-build-publisher/blob/master/docs/how-to-install.md).
 * Create "machines" and "repos" jobs in Jenkins.
 Use [the following git repo](https://github.com/enku/gbp-machines) as a starting point.
+This can be done "manually" in the Jenkins interface or using the GBP command line interface (`gbp addrepo`/`gbp addmachine`).
 * Once a Jenkins job has been pulled by Gentoo Build Publisher it can be published so that actual machines can use it (e.g. rsync for repos, http for binpkgs).
 Use the CLI (`gbp publish`) to publish a pulled build.